sbleos/sbleos.github.io/README.md

 > :information_source: Once again, members can only see the events and meetings they have attended and hours earned.
 The rest of the instructions pertain only to the board.

 > :information_source: **Spreadsheet usage**: The Members, Events, and Meetings tab use spreadsheets.
 Each cell of the spreadsheet is editable, unless otherwise specified, by double clicking on it.
 Only those with admin privileges can edit the cells.
 Each column can be sorted in ascending or descending order by clicking on its header.
 Additionally, each column has a search bar above the header to search values in that column.
 The entire spreadsheet has a search bar as well in the toolbar to search in the entire dataset provided.
 Certain are hidden from the grid by default (only the important information is shown at first), and the user can see more or less columns by clicking the 'eye' icon and enabling or disabling the column.
 You can also filter the members by fiscal year using the dropdown menu.
+You are able to export the spreadsheet as an Excel file.

 The next step is verifying new members.
 On the Members tab of the dashboard, you will see all unverified users identified by a yellow "UNVERIFIED" text underneath their `ID`.
 Once the new member is accepted to MyLCI, the board should enter their Member ID to verify them, which gives them access to the rest of the dashboard.